alexalexyang/supermeowkat_deprecated/README.md

 - Allow accounts for Sweden and Germany
 - Set up other payment systems

+## TODO:

+- Get random few vignettes to display on top of ordered ones
+- Allow saving vignette entry as draft

 ## Long term TODO:

-- Allow saving vignette entry as draft
 - Research Calibre for books
 - Maybe add academic papers?
 - Add food.
 Take photos, tag them, upload to backblaze.
 Collaborate with influencers to get photos of diverse cuisine.
 Or just get recipes from some recipes API and cross-reference by keyword to OSM data on restaurants.